 |Allowance when taking up duties||New staff who have to move country to take up employment at eu-LISA|

 > Installation allowance to help staff settle at the place of employment

 > Daily allowance intended offset costs of temporary residence

-> Reimbursement of removal expenses and initial travel to the place of employment
+> Reimbursement of removal expenses, initial travel to the place of employment and annual travel expenses

 |Household||Staff who have dependent children, or are married and spouse's income is below a specified limit|